rwpalmer/tzLib/doc/tzLib_Overview.md

 	the devices EEPROM if any new data is received.
 The devices local time settings are then updated.
 		For the Particle Photon, this involves setting
 		   -   Time.zone() is set to the current offset
-			-	Time.setDSTOffset() is set to ( the current - the standard offset)
+		   -   Time.setDSTOffset() is set to (current - the standard offset)
 		   -   Time.endDST () is invoked if DSTOffset is 0
 		   -   Time.beginDST() is invoked DSTOffset is not 0

 	For time zones that have DST, tzLib will also reset the local time settings when the next DST transition time is scheduled.